Lincoln’s Private Letters on Sectional Crisis (1841, 1855)

 INTRODUCTION

 During the summer of 1855, Abraham Lincoln was a well-respected 46-year-old attorney from Springfield, Illinois, but outside of his extensive legal casework, he was also an active politician.
 The former congressman held no public office, but Lincoln was an acknowledged leader of the emerging Republican Party in Illinois.
 The new party was not calling for the immediate abolition of slavery, but it was openly antislavery.
 That was essentially unprecedented in American political history.
 No major political party had ever taken such a sectional position on such a divisive issue.
 Lincoln had always considered himself antislavery but his willingness to help organize and lead a sectional party was a notable departure for him.
 He had never before prioritized the fight against slavery in this type of fashion.
 These letters help illustrate both his evolution and also the challenges he faced as a moderate politician trying to organize and hold together a new antislavery coalition.
 The first letter, to the sister of his closest friend, described Lincoln encountering a slave coffle while he was still a young Whig politician in 1841.
-The second letter, written fourteen years later, responded to a visit which Lincoln had missed from a leading Kentucky conservative named Judge George Robertson, who had once helped engineer passage of the 1820 Missouri Compromise.
+The second letter, written fourteen years later, responded to a visit that Lincoln had missed from a leading Kentucky conservative named Judge George Robertson, who had once helped engineer passage of the 1820 Missouri Compromise.
 Especially at the end of this letter, one can detect a new sense of urgency from Lincoln on the nation’s sectional crisis.
 In fact, Lincoln would rely on the final few sentences of this letter in 1858 when he framed his radical House Divided speech at the beginning of his senatorial campaign against Stephen A. Douglas.
 The other letter on this page, from August 1855, went to Joshua Speed, who had once been Lincoln’s roommate and closest friend back when they were young Whig politicians living in Springfield during the late 1830s and early 1840s.
 Here Lincoln cautiously addressed his own partisan evolution since that time, but he also recalled the same sad slave trading episode he had once described to Speed’s sister.
 In retrospect, the difference in how Lincoln related his impressions of the slave coffle seems especially revealing.

 SOURCE FORMAT: Private letters